My Group

 MSC student, graduated 2022.

-Thesis: Improved explicit binary tree codes and conditional asymptotically-good ones (download thesis).
-One paper that resulted from this thesis improved upon the state-of-the-art tree code constructions, and appeared at STOC 2022.
-Another paper, that appeared at RANDOM 2021, gives a conditional asymptotically-good tree code.
+Inbar's thesis (download) focuses on the construction of tree codes.
+One paper resulting from her thesis improves upon the state-of-the-art constructions and appeared at STOC 2022.
+Another paper, which appeared at RANDOM 2021, gives a conditional constructions of asymptotically good tree codes.

-Inbar is currently pursuing her PhD under the supervision of Oded Goldreich and Guy Rothblum at The Weizmann Institute.
+Inbar is currently pursuing her PhD under the supervision of Oded Goldreich and Guy Rothblum at the Weizmann Institute of Science.
+See Inbar's homepage.

 MSC student, graduated 2021.